 - 1 gallon water

-Refill it with new solution once a week & with that amount you can use 2-3 times per week.
+Refill the container with new solution once a week & with that amount you can use 2-3 times per week.
 In 2 weeks, you'll see much fewer ants.
 Repeat every 6 weeks throughout the summer.
 We picked up this recipe from a dragon fruit grower, Gray Martin.
 Here is his YouTube channel.

 Another thing you can try is using citrus peel.
 We think it may be the spicy/minty stuff in the peel that keeps the ants away.
 A little application of tangerine peels to keep ants from damaging our little bananas.

-There is another lesser-known way to keep the ants away, that is, utilizing the little power of enzymes.
+There is another lesser-known way to keep the ants away, that is, utilizing the power of enzymes.
 It is really nothing fancy & you won't need a full-blown lab to make this stuff.
 Indeed, enzyme can be collected right from your kitchen or your kitchen scraps using the method of fermentation.

 With a ratio of 1:3:10, that is: